thiagotn/fmvvm/README.md

 # fmvvm

-A new Flutter project using MobX, MVC e MVVM
+A sample Flutter project using MobX, Provider and architecture MVC/MVVM

 ## Getting Started